avoid mistakes and pop off the shelf with these product packaging design tips

 MISTAKES TO AVOID

 Sure, price is always going to influence the sale of a product.
-But the label design also can impact on sales.
+But implementing these product packaging design tips can greatly impact on sales.
 Whether converting a new customer to your brand or securing a repeat purchase pattern, the emotional connection to your brand is vital to success.
 Consumers use their emotions to evaluate brands.
 They are influenced by personal experiences, values, age, income level and many other demographics.
 EVERYTHING about the way the product is presented should fulfil the needs and desires of the core customer.

 Once you can define exactly what the customer WANTS from your product make sure the design communicates this clearly.
 Appeal to the heart of your core consumer and speak the language they can relate to.
 Finding your target market pain points and making a connection via the design.